openmhz/trunk-server/README.md

  - **nginx**: proxies all of the calls to the correct server and handles the HTTPS certs.

 ## Easy Install

+*NOTE: This may no longers be the easy method...
+I haven't updated the Ansible scripts in a while.
+Use at your own peril!!
+PRs wanted if you fix them up.*
 I put together an [Ansible Script](https://github.com/openmhz/trunk-server-install) to help make it easier to setup an OpenMHz server.
 You still need to get yourself a Droplet from Digital Ocean, a Domain Name and some storage.
 The scripts helps download and build everything.

 ## Operations